Frequently Asked Questions

 The office of the Douglas County Citizen Review Boards (CRBs) operates a set of six volunteer boards that review Juvenile Court cases involving children in need of care or juvenile offenders.
 The boards make recommendations to the juvenile court with the goals of providing safe, permanent homes…

-There are a variety of resources available to property owners to learn more about their site and to secure funding for repairs and maintenance.
-To learn more about this process and the resources that may be available to you, visit (anchor to Historic Preservation Resources section)
+There are a variety of resources available to property owners interested in learning more about how to protect and preserve historic resources.
+To learn more about this process and the resources that may be available to you, visit our…

-In addition to honorific, national recognition, the primary benefit for listing a property is access to state and federal tax credits and funding opportunities that can greatly offset the cost of future repair and maintenance work that will be done on the property.
-To learn more about the…
+In addition to honorific recognition, the primary benefit for listing a property is access to state and federal tax credits and funding opportunities that can greatly offset the cost of future repair and maintenance work that will be done on the property.
+To learn more about the National…

-You can view and/or print a copy of the different fee schedules for Douglas County by visiting the Douglas County Fee Schedule page. his fee schedule contains fees for the following categories/…
+You can view and/or print a copy of the different fee schedules for Douglas County by visiting the Douglas County Fee Schedule page.
+This fee schedule contains fees for the following categories…

 Adopted resolutions can be found by browsing through the list of Commission Reports and Archives.